Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 I am on a GLP-1 RA and I can’t obtain my supply.
 My healthcare professional has said they will review me, but it might be a few weeks, is that OK?

-Due to the number of people affected by this shortage it is recommended that people who are most at risk should be prioritised.
-This may mean that some people may need to wait a little longer to be reviewed.
+Due to the number of people affected by this shortage it was recommended that people who were most at risk should be prioritised.
+This meant that some people needed to wait a little longer to be reviewed.
+If you think you should have been seen and are still waiting to hear, you should contact your diabetes healthcare professional about this.

 If I stop my GLP-1 RA, will I be allowed to restart it when it becomes available again?